kiva/styleguide/README.md

 1. Rendered content and pages that will be served from Kiva's content management system (CMS) is copy-pasted to CMS pages once their design and content are accepted.

+A note about two conditional attributes found in some mustache and json files - **"is-styleguide"** and **"is-standalone"**: These two attributes enable the viewing within styleguide of elements that are typically not visible or not correctly formatted unless they are contained within wrapping elements that provide their visibility and/or formatting.
+The "is-styleguide" condition wraps content that should be applied / displayed only when the content is viewed anywhere in styleguide.
+It is set true for the entire styleguide in the shared _data.json file.
+The "is-standalone" condition wraps content that should be applied / displayed only when the element is viewed in its standalone state, but not if the element is incorporated as part of a larger, composed set of styleguide elements.
+It is set true by a companion .json file for each specific file where it is applied.

 More information about Kiva's adoption and use of this styleguide can be viewed in a post on Kiva's engineering blog at **** @TODO - insert URL for blog post ***